Overview

 November 2023

-Biosecurity QLD’s feral pig spatial modelling has improved understanding of feral pig distributions and their ecology.
+Biosecurity Queensland’s feral pig spatial modelling has improved understanding of feral pig distributions and their ecology.
 This will enable cost-effective strategies for feral pig management.
-Three scientific papers have been published:
+Three scientific papers were published, in Wildlife Research, Australian Mammalogy, and the Australian Veterinary Journal.

 - Factors influencing the activity ranges of feral pigs (Sus scrofa) across four sites in eastern Australia (Wildlife Research, 2023)